grig23/primetime.en/help/AccountIQ/operation-affecting-user-segment.md

 Once you have created an operation, it will run for the start dates and end dates that you have mentioned.

-The details of your saved operation can be seen on the [Operations page](/help/AccountIQ/operations.md) within ACTIONS in Account IQ.
+The details of your saved operation can be seen on the [Operations page](/help/AccountIQ/operations.md).

 ![](assets/saved-operation-on-pg.png)
+*Figure: Newly created operation*